Total net to Oil Search as at 31 December 20191,2

 (1) Numbers may not add due to rounding.

-(2) Oil fields proved Reserves (1P) and Proved and Probable (2P) Reserves are as certified by independent auditor Netherland, Sewell & Associates, Inc. (NSAI) in 2015 and 2017.
-1P and 2P PNG LNG Project Reserves are based on Contingent Resources as certified in 2016 by independent auditor, NSAI.
+(2) Kutubu and Moran oil fields proved Reserves (1P) and proved and probable (2P) Reserves are as certified by independent auditor Netherland, Sewell & Associates, Inc. (NSAI) in 2017.
+1P and 2P PNG LNG Project Reserves are based on Contingent Resources as certified in the 2019 draft report received from independent auditor, NSAI.
 Gobe Main and SE Gobe 1P and 2P Reserves are based on Oil Search 2019 technical estimates.
-All Reserves estimations use Oil Search’s corporate assumptions.
+All Reserves estimations use Oil Search’s corporate assumptions to calculate economic limit.

 (3) Crude oil, and separator and plant condensates.